cm392352/agilysis-tech-test/README.md

 Welome to the Agilysis technical test.

 ## Instructions
-Please clone this to your own repo before you begin.
+Please fork this repo to your own account before you begin.

+When you are ready for your solution to be reviewed please send us a link to your public repo.

 You will need PHP 7.3 installed on your local machine as well as a Web server (IIS or Apache) to run the Web application.